DEFERRED ACTION ON CHILDHOOD ARRIVALS (DACA)

 Deferred Action on Childhood Arrivals

 Recently, the Department of Homeland Security (DHS) stated that the government would have a policy change in its treatment of children that were brought to the U.S. illegally by their parents.
 Since these children have grown up as Americans, the government has decided that they will more closely review each individual case before deporting these individuals.
 The DHS has decided that its resources are better spent on immigrants, who are a danger to national security, not children who consider the U.S. their home.
 In light of this, they have given certain individuals who arrived at a young age the option of deferred action.
-To learn more about this new policy and what it means for you, speak to an Ohio immigration attorney at The Law Offices of Jonathan A. Bartell, LLC.
+To learn more about this new policy and what it means for you, speak to an Ohio immigration attorney at Jonathan A. Bartell, Attorney with Margaret W. Wong & Associates.
 We keep a tight watch on all of the current immigration reform, so that we can make sure to use it to our clients' advantage.

 How does deferred action help me?